MeganTran6023/VanDerVaartLab.MT/README.md

 ## __12/10__
 * Completed Excel on DNA simulations
 * Next step- code RMSD analysis of register shifts using MDAnalysis
-* Bash script to improve VMD ease of use
+* Code idea next steps - Bash script to improve VMD ease of use